 - Supporting materials, such as copies of research papers, abstracts, or reports mentioned in support of the nominee.
 A syllabus of the program the student has participated in or will participate in may also be included.
 Only documented work will be reviewed or considered by the selection committee.

-Certificate presented at the AGS Annual Scientific Meeting.
+$500 travel stipend to attend the AGS Annual Scientific Meeting.